Enabling the right to decent housing

 The AML is also responsible for surveying the municipalities about pending situations regarding application processes or financed operations that should be clarified with the IHRU.

-The growing importance that AML has assumed as a mobilizing, facilitating and coordinating agent for the housing activities of its constituent municipalities, the increased priority given to housing-related matters in the national context and specifically within the scope of the municipalities, and the importance that the proper implementation of the RRP will have in the field of housing are the basis for signing this commitment.
+The growing role that AML has come to play as a driving force, facilitator, and coordinator of housing initiatives in the member municipalities, the increased priority given to housing-related issues at the national level and, specifically, within the municipalities, and the significance that the successful implementation of the PRR will have for the housing sector are the basis for signing this commitment.

-The protocol aims to strengthen and frame cooperation and exchange relations between AML and FA-UL in the field of housing, so that both can benefit from the development of joint initiatives.
-The cooperation initiatives to be developed will focus on housing and territorial and urban policies.
+The agreement aims to strengthen and formalize the cooperative and exchange relationships between AML and FA-UL in the field of housing, so that both parties may benefit from the development of joint initiatives.
+The cooperative initiatives to be developed will focus on housing, as well as territorial and urban policies.

-The awareness that the support that has been developed by the AML in the field of housing should be strengthened and extended beyond the implementation of the PRR, the relevance that the theme of housing has in the context of the teaching promoted by the Faculty of Architecture of the University of Lisbon, the importance attributed by the faculty to the relationship with the AML, its territory, and the municipalities that constitute it, the development of applied scientific research projects in this area of knowledge, and the fruitful work developed in cooperation and partnership by these two entities in the field of housing were also important premises of the agreement.
+The recognition that the support provided by the Lisbon Metropolitan Area (AML) in the field of housing must be strengthened and expanded beyond the implementation of the PRR, the significance of housing within the educational programs offered by the Faculty of Architecture at the University of Lisbon, the importance the faculty attaches to its relationship with the AML, its territory, and the municipalities that comprise it, the development of applied scientific research projects in this field of knowledge, and the fruitful work carried out in cooperation and partnership by these two entities in the field of housing were also key premises of the agreement.

-Both institutions undertake to continue, broaden and deepen their cooperation and partnership in the field of housing, particularly with regard to monitoring and evaluating the implementation of the RRP, developing basic studies on the housing dynamics present in the AML territory and on public housing policies, and monitoring and supporting municipal action, either by providing technical and scientific advice and applied scientific research studies, or by strengthening the skills of their technical staff.
+Both institutions are committed to continuing, expanding, and deepening their cooperative and partnership-based work in the field of housing, particularly with regard to monitoring and evaluating the implementation of the PRR, conducting baseline studies on housing dynamics within the AML region and on public housing policies, and to the monitoring and support of municipal actions, whether through the provision of technical and scientific advice and applied scientific research studies, or through the strengthening of the skills of its technical staff.

 An addendum was also signed that will allow the Research Center of the Faculty of Architecture of the University of Lisbon to support its municipalities in drawing up their Municipal Housing Charters, promoting access for all to tools, knowledge and training that will enable them to carry them out properly and on time, through two separate but interconnected initiatives: the design of a "Guide to Drawing Up Municipal Housing Charters" and the promotion of a "Postgraduate Course on Municipal Housing Charters", in conjunction with the study to be developed as part of the guide, with a view to building the skills of the AML technical staff and its constituent municipalities.

-A complementary agreement was also established, within the scope of the "New Generation of Housing" Alliance cooperation protocol, signed between AML and FA-UL on November 11, 2021.
+A supplementary agreement was also signed under the “New Generation of Housing” Alliance cooperation protocol between AML and FA-UL on November 11, 2021.

-The agreement defines the terms applicable to the provision of specialized training to the AML and its constituent municipalities by FA-UL, as part of the training project developed under the "New Generation of Housing" Alliance Cooperation Protocol.
+The agreement sets forth the terms governing the provision of specialized training by FA-UL to AML and its member municipalities, as part of the training project carried out under the “New Generation of Housing” Alliance Cooperation Protocol.

 Metropolitan housing and habitat observatory

-It will focus in particular on aspects that have a clear metropolitan or public expression.
+It will focus, in particular, on aspects that have a clear metropolitan or public dimension.

 Diagnosis of Inadequate Housing Conditions in the Lisbon Metropolitan Area